 6. Activate Reading View in Microsoft Edge – Distraction Free and Less Cluttered Clean Reading

-To activate reading view you have to simply click on Reading view icon available in right side of address bar.
+To activate reading view you have to simply click on Reading view icon available on right side of address bar.
 You may also use shortcut : Ctrl+Shift+R for activating reading view in Microsoft Edge.
-After activating reading view, the webpage will open as a book.
+After activating reading view, the webpage will open like a book.

 Unlike other desktop web browsers, where you are required to have additional add-ons or extensions to share webpages – Microsoft Edge comes with default integration of sharing feature on its toolbar.
 So you may easily share webpages on social media clicking once on Share-button.

-To share any webpage easily in Microsoft Edge browser, simply click on Share icon from top-right area of browser toolbar.
-It’ll open a sharing panel where you’ll get a list of apps like Facebook, Twitter, Google+, OneNote etc. – share the webpage wherever you wish.
+To share any webpage easily in Microsoft Edge browser, just click on Share icon from the top-right area of the browser toolbar.
+It’ll open a sharing panel where you’ll get a list of apps like Facebook, Twitter, Google+, OneNote, etc. – share the webpage wherever you wish.

-However, it is worth noting that by default this feature includes only few sharing options and you need to have each particular social app installed on your device to share on that platform.
-For example, if you want to share on Facebook, you’ll have to install Facebook app from Windows Store on your device first.
-Similarly it goes for other social platforms like Twitter, Google+ etc. also.
+However, it is interesting to note that by default this feature includes only a few sharing options and you need to have each particular social app installed on your device to share on that platform.
+For example, if you want to share on Facebook, you’ll have to install the Facebook app from Windows Store on your device first.
+Similarly, it goes for other social platforms like Twitter, Google+, etc. also.

 8. Add Articles to Reading List to Read Them Later

 If you love reading lots of articles, you probably understand the use of productivity app like Pocket (Earlier, Read It Later) or Reading List on Windows OS.
 Whenever you find any amazing piece of a story while browsing web in-hurry and if you don’t have time to read it now, simply save it to your reading list and read it later – whenever you have time.